greybax/greybax.github.io/source/posts/2018-06-24-netherlands-life-kinderdijk-the-city-of-mills.md

 ![Kinderdijk mill 1](/images/netherlands-life-kinderdijk-the-city-of-mills/1.jpg "Kinderdijk mill 1")

-Earlier in the Netherlands there were a lot of mills of various types - for pumping water, grinding cereals, sawmills ...
+Earlier in the Netherlands there were a lot of mills of various types - for pumping water, grinding cereals, sawmills...
 There is not much left - most of it burned out (when trying to stop the blades, a spark can be struck from the friction of wood against wood).
 They were replaced by modern windmills.

 ![Kinderdijk mill 2](/images/netherlands-life-kinderdijk-the-city-of-mills/2.jpg "Kinderdijk mill 2")